 Hiking down the trail early in the morning before the fog had lifted made the forest seem mystical.
 It seemed as though we were the first ones awake and moving that morning.
 As we quietly hiked the last few miles of our journey, we felt grateful that we had been able to spend the time we did in such a wonderful place.

 We can’t wait to go back and do more, longer hikes through the national park.
 'Til next time Smoky Mountains!

 There is a place in Missouri virtually midway between Springfield and Kansas City on Highway 13 that is what my dreams are made of.
 This place is called The Osceola Cheese Factory.

 The cheese factory has hundreds of cheeses available for tasting and purchase.
 I find more satisfaction with every visit.
-The cheese factory also sells a variety of summer sausages, crackers, and cheese accessories (so you can eat it in the car immediately after purchase like we did).
+The cheese factory also sells a variety of summer sausages, crackers, and cheese accessories (so you can eat it in the car immediately after purchase like Taylor and I did).
 If there’s a small chance you find yourself in south Missouri and you love cheese, do yourself a favor and pull over at the Osceola Cheese Factory.